Learning disabled people empowered to support each other

 The food is delivered by people with learning disabilities from Generate.
 It’s anticipated that in the future all meals will be cooked by people with learning disabilities who attend Share’s cooking programme.

 The service is offered to all people with learning disabilities and family members and carers that live with them.
 They can be referred by their day services and/or social workers.
-This service is being offered free of charge during Covid-19.
+This service is being offered free of charge during COVID-19.

-Cllr Melanie Hampton, cabinet member for social care and health, said: “It is heartwarming to see the community’s response to Covid and I am delighted that Generate and Share are working with those with learning disabilities and their family and friends to help others.
+Cllr Melanie Hampton, cabinet member for social care and health, said: “It is heartwarming to see the community’s response to COVID-19 and I am delighted that Generate and Share are working with those with learning disabilities and their family and friends to help others.
 The speed of engagement and the collaboration between the council and the voluntary sector has been of real benefit to so many.”